https://www.basiseng.ca/copy-of-kicking-horse-canyon-1

 https://vancouver.ca/streets-transportation/oak-street-sewer-separation-upgrades.aspx

 Granville Street & Oak Street are both 6 lanes wide, but the Oak_Street_Bridge is only 4 lanes wide.
-Unfortunatly, back in the 1950s, the planners never allowed for 2 bus lanes, 2 truck lanes or even 2 wide emergency lanes.
+Unfortunately, back in the 1950s, the planners never allowed for 2 bus lanes, 2 truck lanes or even 2 wide emergency lanes.
 Thus, everything is crammed into only 2 lanes each way.
 Fortunately, most cities don't take such a congestive planning approach.

 https://dailyhive.com/vancouver/cambie-bridge-repairs-choke-traffic-downtown